 In accordance with the Constitution, the Scheme fully distributes its net income to unitholders.
 The distributions are determined by reference to the net taxable income of the Scheme.
 Distributable income includes capital gains arising from the disposal of investments.
 Unrealised gains and losses are transferred to net assets attributable to unitholders and are not assessable or distributable until realised.
-Realised capital losses are not distributed to unitholders but are retained to be offset against any future realised capital gains.
+Net realised capital losses at year end are retained in the fund and offset against future realised capital gains.
 Distributions paid and payable to unitholders are recognised in the Statement of Profit or Loss and Other Comprehensive Income as 'finance costs'.